 M0 = rigidity x area x slip

 The rigidity of rock is a constant number based on the rock type.
 It has units of pressure.
 Typical assumptions are on the order of 3 x 1010 N/m2.
 Slip is a length and it is on the order of centimeters (meters for a great earthquake).
 Area is in units of length2 and is often on the order of km2.
 The units for seismic moment are then Nm (newton meters).
 As an example, the 2004 26 December Sumatra-Andaman earthquake had the following dimensions as reported by Lay et al. (2005): Its slip averaged about 5 m, its rupture length was about 1300 km and the fault width was between 160 - 240 km.
-Assuming a rigidity of 3 x 1010 N/m2 gives us a seismic moment of 4.4 x 1022Nm.
+Assuming a rigidity of 3 x 1010 N/m2 gives us a seismic moment of 3.9 x 1022Nm.
+See a pencast calculation of this earthquakes's seismic moment.

 Now, the problem with seismic moment is that regular people who watch the news or read the papers don't really know what to make of a number like 4.4 x 1022Nm, and even scientists are smart enough to realize this, so we convert seismic moment to a magnitude scale called "moment magnitude," usually symbolized Mw or sometimes just M. This scale is designed purposely to be about equal to Richter's scale so that people will have a feel for what it means.
 Hiroo Kanamori at Caltech derived the formula for the conversion of seismic moment to moment magnitude as follows: